cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 Confidence Levels can be produced by “Active Observers,” a previously unnamed category of tools.
 Active Observers continuously monitor and analyze the security-related attributes and behaviors of entities in the system to quantify trustworthiness.

-By applying the philosophies of Zero Trust to an entire Cloud Native system with consideration paid to the unique context, this paper crafts a Cloud Native Zero Trust Architecture design.
+By applying the philosophy of Zero Trust to an entire Cloud Native system with consideration paid to the unique context, this paper crafts a Cloud Native Zero Trust Architecture design.
 Using the latest technologies, it is becoming possible to build a system in such a way that Active Observers assign Confidence Levels to every entity in the system.
 This enables the architecture to adapt in real-time to emerging threats and anomalies, reinforcing the Zero Trust stance.

 By incorporating the concepts of Confidence Levels and Active Observers, a cloud architect may come closer to true *Zero Trust* than previously imagined.